Below you can find useful information to organize your language travel to Rome.

 SCHOOL AND LESSONS

-Our school is situated only 5 minutes walking distance from Piazza Navona, in the historical centre of Rome: Piazza dell‘Orologio 7 (1st floor).
+Our school is situated only a 5 minute walk from Piazza Navona, in the historical center of Rome at Piazza dell‘Orologio 7 (1st floor).

 The first school day